JBYoderLab/flower_prediction/README.md

 - `scripts` --- all project scripts
 	- `R` --- all R scripts
 		- `get_inat.R` --- script to load [`rinat`](https://cran.r-project.org/web/packages/rinat/index.html) and modify the `get_inat` function to allow searches on phenology state annotation.
+		- `basic_SDM.R` --- script to use iNat records to build a species distribution polygon, which is necessary for later-stage analyses.
+This is a simplified, rough approach, which may not produce publication-quality results --- you may way to use an independently derived SDM polygon if you have it!
 		- `inat_phenology_download.R` --- script to use `get_inat.R` to download phenology-annotated observations using the iNaturalist API, clean them up for downstream analysis, and visualize this initial data.
 Creates:
 			- `data/inat_phenology_data_[taxon code].csv` --- iNat records for the taxon with numeric id `[taxon code]`
 			- `data/inat_phenology_data_[taxon code]_cleaned.csv` --- the above, cleaned using utilities in the [`CoordinateCleaner`](https://ropensci.github.io/CoordinateCleaner/)